ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 15. Apply any Virtel Web Access (See VWA maintenance) according the instructions in the Readme-updtnnnn.txt file included in the zip file.
 If the zip file does not exist, skip this step.
 If yo do apply maintenance then refresh the browser (CTRL-R) after updating the relevant TRSF directories.
 Check that the updtnnn is the correct number in the Administration Portal Screen.

 16. The supplied system is configured with security disabled.
-If you wish, you can activate external security using RACF, ACF2, or TOP SECRET; please refer to the :ref:`“Security Chapter” <#_V457IG_security>`.
+If you wish, you can activate external security using RACF, ACF2, or TOP SECRET; please refer to the :ref:`“Security Chapter” <#_VVRRIG_security>`.

 . index::
    pair: Installation; Installing under z/VSE